Best Record Shops in Liverpool

 If you’re happy to venture even further out of the city centre to Birkenhead, you’ll find Skeleton Records.
 The shop is spread across two rooms with thousands of records spanning multiple genres with a focus on prog and psychedelia, thanks to them being the founder's area of expertise.
 Skeleton has been open since 1971 and stocks both new and second-hand vinyl, perfect for any music fan.

-Despite the decline in popularity of vinyl records upon the invention of the CD, Liverpool is still full of some unreal record shops and many that have a rich history.
+With vinyl consistently proving its staying power and becoming more and more popular each year, Liverpool is flying the flag with some unreal record shops, many of which have a rich history and community spirit.
 But even the newcomers on the list are impressive and attract plenty of locals and tourists alike.
 So get down and support these cracking record shops in Liverpool that help keep music alive and well!

 Check out our What's On Guide to discover even more rowdy raves and sweaty gigs taking place over the coming weeks and months.
 For festivals, lifestyle events and more, head on over to our Things To Do page or be inspired by the event selections on our Inspire Me page.